Basal Body Temperature: 5 Reasons Why It’s Bad for Tracking Ovulation

 If basal body temperature charting was the only way to find your fertile window, we might not be so critical of it.
 But there are plenty of other options.
 We’re quite partial to cervical mucus monitoring.
 Some women like OPKs.

 The Ava bracelet is pretty neat, too.
 Ava is a sensor bracelet, worn only at night, that detects subtle physiological changes that are associated with changing hormone levels throughout the menstrual cycle.
-It was shown in clinical trials to detect an average of 5 fertile days per cycle in real time—more than any other method, including basal body temperature charting and OPKs.
+It was shown in clinical trials to detect an average of 5 fertile days per cycle in real time—more than any other device.
 The reason it’s able to detect that many days during the current cycle is because it doesn’t only track temperature.
 It also tracks physiological changes that happen when estradiol rises, usually five days before ovulation.